FUNDAMENTALS OF SCREENWRITING MASTERCLASS - London - Fall 2019

 Learn how to write BETTER BAD GUYS.

-Explore how using the ENNEAGRAM personality chart can help you create complex character relationships.
+Explore how using the ENNEAGRAM personality chart can help you create complex character relationships and motivation.

-Learn how to create powerful CHARACTER ARCS that will elevate your work.
+Learn how to create successful CHARACTER ARCS that work harmoniously with your plot, theme and overall structure.

 Study a concept known as THE LIE YOUR CHARACTER BELIEVES that will help you create rich, complex characters.

-Determine how to identify your protagonist/Hero character’s WANTS vs. NEEDS, what makes them different from one another and why each are so important.
+Determine how to identify your protagonist/Hero character’s WANTS vs. NEEDS, what makes them different from one another and why each is so important.

 Learn several PLOT and SUBPLOT CONSIDERATIONS that will have you answering questions designed to elevate your craft.